30 March 2012

 One of the more exciting benefits of being a season ticket holder is the bonus games.
 Every STH package contains tickets to "bonus games" that are unknown to anyone when the tickets come out.
 So, naturally, there's always a little anticipation to see what bonus games the club has in store for their supporters every season.
 Last year saw the Fire take on some marquee clubs in Mexico's CD Guadalajara, and of course the English Premier League powerhouse, Manchester United.

 With a new season comes new bonus games, and new anticipation over what top flight clubs we may get to see this year.
-Of course, as a Chelsea FC supporter, I'd love to see the Blues in Toyota Park or Soldier Field, but when it comes to seeing premiership level talent, I'm not picky.
+Of course, as a Chelsea FC supporter, I'd love to see the it's great!
+Blues in Toyota Park or Soldier Field, but when it comes to seeing premiership level talent, I'm not picky.
 Aston Villa will be visiting Toyota Park on July 21st to take on our Chicago Fire.
 This match should be a great experience for everyone involved, players, supporters, media, everyone.

 Aston Villa may not be Man United or Chelsea, and they may not even be CD Guadalajara, but they are still a Premier League team, and it will be very cool to see them in person.
 Villa are having a rough go of it this year in the EPL, sitting near the bottom of the table and only 8 points clear of relegation at the moment, but it should still make for an exciting match.